Edinburgh-University-String-Orchestra/euso-website/content/committee/elizabeth.md

 ---
-title: 'Elizabeth Ho – Sponsoring and Fundraising'
+title: 'Elizabeth Ho – Publicity Manager'
 template: committee
 thumbnail: '../images/headshots/elizabeth.jpg'
 slug: committee-elizabeth
 featured: false
 ---

-The Sponsorship and Fundraising Manager is responsible for sourcing sponsorship and fundraising opportunities for the orchestra.
+The publicity manager is responsible for concert and tour advertising.

 Here are a few words from Elizabeth:

 > Hi everyone!
-My name's Elizabeth, and I'll be entering my 2nd year of Law and Social Anthropology.
-I'm this year's fundraising and sponsorship manager, which means I'll be responsible for resourcing external funds for EUSO's projects.
-A hobby I've picked up is designing and making intricate layered cards with a nifty cutting machine!
+My name is Elizabeth, and alongside Jenny, I’ll be responsible for spamming the stories and putting up posters!
+Over the summer I’ve been trying to teach myself the guitar and getting back to Edinburgh life!

 [Contact information](/contact/)